MixPayProtocol/legacy2.developers.mixpay.me/content/api/assets/payment-assets.md

 ---
-summary: Payment assets only support cryptocurrency.
+summary: setting/payment_assets API list all supported assets you can use as the payment assets.
 ---

 ## GET /setting/payment_assets